rakaur/shrike/README.markdown

 will then use the defaults specified in the configuraiton file and connect to the specified uplink server.
 Alternatively, any of the following command-line options can be specified to change the default behavior:

        -c </path/to/file> - specify the configuration file -d                 - start in debugging mode
        -h                 - print the help message and exit -n                 - do not fork into the background -v                 - print the version information and exit

 Shrike also handles the following signals:

        HUP  - force a REHASH
        TERM - force a SHUTDOWN
        USR2 - force a RESTART

-Upon starting, Shrike will parse its command-line arguments, open its log file, parse its configuration file, load its database, connect to the uplink, and (assuming -n is not specified) detach into the background.
+Upon starting, Shrike will parse its command-line arguments, open its log file, parse its configuration file, load its database, connect to the uplink, and (assuming-n is not specified) detach into the background.
 If Shrike encounters an error while parsing the configuration or database files it will terminate immediately.
 Otherwise, it will run until killed or otherwise stopped.